Who is the UKMTF

 The UKMF is part of a World wide body who strive to unite and regulate Muaythai associations around the globe.
 Below are links through to the World Muaythai Council, the International Federation of Muaythai Amateur and the European Muaythai Federation.

 On December 6th 2016 Muaythai through IFMA and the WMC gained provisional IOC recognition.
-Since this, they have now been granted full recognition from the IOC and are now pushing forward with planning for the 2020 Olympic Games in Tokyo.
+Since this, they have now been granted full recognition from the IOC and are now pushing forward with planning for the 2020 Olympic Games in

 Muaythai (Thai: มวยไทย, RTGS: Muai Thai, IPA: [muɛj tʰɑj], lit.
 Thai Boxing) is a form of hard martial art practiced in large parts of the world, including Thailand and other Southeast Asian countries.
 The art is similar to others in Southeast Asia such as: pradal serey in Cambodia, lethwei in Myanmar, tomoi in Malaysia, and Lao boxing in Laos.
 Muaythai has a long history in Thailand and is the country’s national sport.
 Traditional Muaythai practiced today varies significantly from the ancient art muay boran and uses kicks and punches in a ring with gloves similar to those used in Western boxing.